-These are more than just wants for your carry-on: at this point they’re needs, whether they’re for your protection, for hygiene purposes or simply to save your sanity.
+These are more than just wants for your carry-on—at this point they’re needs.
+First and foremost for your health, then for your safety, and then, of course, your comfort.

 All adults ages 18 and over need to have a property government-issued ID—this might seem like a given, but you’d be surprised how many teens don’t think about it.
 Nowadays with even more security concerns, it’s not a bad idea for kids to carry their school ID badges with them as well.
 Of course, international travel always requires a passport, no matter what the age.